Edixon-vanVliet/Mastermind/README.md

 (the codemaker) comes up with.
 The game is played on a board with two kinds of pegs:

-Markup : 1.
-Big colorful pegs used by both players: to form the code, as well as for the guesses.
+1. Big colorful pegs used by both players: to form the code, as well as for the guesses.
 2. Small black and white pegs, used by the codemaker to give feedback to the codebreaker.

 The codemaker chooses a pattern of four code pegs (duplicates are allowed).
 The chosen pattern is placed in the four holes covered by the shield, visible to the codemaker but not to the codebreaker.